Being broke is scary. Having an income crisis is even scarier.

 In our book, Zero Down Your Debt, one of our 10 Fundamental Truths states, “Your paycheck is your most powerful wealth building tool.”
 So, what happens when that income is gone?
 What do you do?
 (Click here to get a FREE chapter of the book!)

-Struggling to get by usually means one of two things: You aren’t using your paycheck efficiently or you don’t make enough money.
-Efficiency is easy to fix, but an income crisis takes more work.
+Struggling to get by usually means one of two things: Either you aren’t using your paycheck efficiently or you don’t make enough money.
+Efficiency is easy to fix.
+An income crisis takes more work.

 What is an Income Crisis?